anelook/what-movie-to-watch-pgvector/README.md

 # Movie recommender using Tensorflow, Postgres, PGVector, vector search and Next.js.
-Step by step concise guide.
+Step by step guide.

+Building a Movie Recommender: Leveraging Tensorflow, Postgres, PGVector, and Next.js for Advanced Vector Search - A Detailed Step-by-Step Tutorial

 Here you'll find the instructions to build a movie recommendation system.
 Each step has a corresponding video showing in detail what needs to be done.

+## Part 1.
+First steps with Tensorflow and PGVector

-## Step 1.
+### Step 1.
 Creating Vector Embeddings: Tensorflow universal-sentence-encoder and Node.js
 [Video for Step 1](TODO)

-### Get the dataset in JSON format
+##### Get the dataset in JSON format

 [Download the dataset](TODO).

+##### New to NodeJS?
+Download and install from here https://nodejs.org/en/download

-### Add dependencies
+##### Add dependencies

 Install dependencies for Tensorflow.
 Make sure that you path does not include spaces or weird characters (`tfjs-node` is very picky):